How the Discovery Process Improves Web Design for Businesses

 - How we can exceed their needs.
 What could we do that wouldn’t just satisfy them, but really impress them?

 In the example, notice how much we hone in on our target audience.
 While dentists typically range in age from 26 to 55, with the most common demographic being 30 to 45, our ideal customer is on the high end, 50 years old.
 The client is really looking for dentists who are close enough to the end of their careers that they’re feeling the pressures of oncoming retirement, and really need to push their practices to the next level.

 This information obtained through this customer identification exercise is some of the most important data produced by the discovery meeting.
 During the design process, I’ll come back to this information again and again to make sure that what I’m creating is in line with these customers and their needs, while still reflecting the business’s brand and their goals.

 The discovery process goes a long ways towards creating a website that operates as an extension of a business and its brand, and that explicitly fulfills the needs of customers.
-That’s why I use this process in each and every web project that I work on, and why you should fully expect your web designer to follow this process.
+That’s why I use this process in each and every web project that I work on, and why you should fully expect your web developer to follow this process.
 Without discovery, you’re flying blind.